-Our Club has programs and resources to develop players at every level.
+Our Club has programs and resources to develop players (2015- 2004 Age Groups for 2021-22 Season) at every level.
 We have opportunities for you whether your interest is pursuing playing locally, High School, College, Regionally, Nationally or at the professional levels of the game.

-Santa Barbara SC’s competitive club team formation for boys and girls age groups (2014- 2003) will be conducted as open tryout/ minicamps for the 2021-22 season within the teams existing practices starting in the spring of 2021.
-Exact dates/times and locations will be posted in January.
+Santa Barbara SC’s competitive club team formation for boys and girls age groups will be conducted as open tryout/ minicamps for the (2015 – 2009 age groups) 2021-22 season within the teams existing practices starting the week of January 11, 2021.

-If you missed the open tryout (2020-21 season) opportunity or have questions, please email the Director of Coaching for details.
+If you have any additional questions, please email the Director of Coaching for details.

 Coaching Assignments.
 2020-21 Season.